Howard House School

 Why Howard House School?

-We'd like to start by thanking you for taking the time to visit this website and for potentially considering Howard House School to educate your young person.
-We hope this website gives you a flavor of how the entire team cares about the young people we educate and are passionate about helping them develop as people.
+We would like to begin by thanking you for taking the time to visit this website and for potentially considering Howard House School to educate your young person.
+We hope this prospectus gives you a flavor of how the entire team care about the young people we educate and our passion to help them develop as people.

 We have both spent a huge amount of time both professionally and personally caring for young people.
 In 2006 we decided to open Howard House School as we felt the most vulnerable students who had disengaged from their education needed an alternative approach to engaging them once again with their education.
 Our multi-pronged approach involves two key aspects: